edenkp/edenkp.github.io/projects/da-club.md

 ## My Contributions to this Project

 I contributed in designing our website and making the logo for Da Club.
 I used Canva to design the logo, and did some additional research using Google to find background images for the different pages.
-As seen in the screenshots above, the design was changed a lot throughout the time we worked on Da Club.
+As seen in the screenshots above, the design was changed quite a bit towards the end of our project.
 My teammates helped me change up the design of the webpage while also maintaining most of my design ideas.

 I also helped with adding interest areas for our application.
 Interest areas are what defines what type of club a club is.
 The interest areas were implemented not only so users can see what kind of club their looking into, but it's also used as a way to help our page to stay organized.
 Instead of alphabetizing our clubs and organizing them in that way, we used the interest areas to organize them.
-To do this, I needed in incorporate them into our schema for our database
+To do this, I needed in incorporate them into our schema for our database, which is a framework that keeps our data organized.

+Towards the end of our project, we needed to incoporate real data into our web application, which meant finding real clubs from UH Manoa and some information of those clubs.
+I helped contribute with incorporating real data by searching for an RIO (Registered Individual Organizations) list and gathering information from there.
+I also searched online using Google to find images and possible club websites to also incoporate into real data.

+For anyone who wants to learn more about our project and see our source code, click <a href="https://ics-314-code-crew.github.io/">here</a>.

 To look at our final product of our application, Da Club, click <a href="https://daclub-ruddy.vercel.app/">here</a>.